 Was FMU your first choice out of high school?
-Yes Was it your first intent to transfer to another institution?
-Yes No List any foreign language(s) you studied at FMU and indic ate the nu ımber of sem esters yo u studied.
-Foreign Language Semesters Studied Please evaluate these specific aspects of your educational experiences at FMU: Agree Strongly Agree Moderately Agree a Little Neither Agree nor Disagree Disagree a Little Disagree Moderately Disagree Strongly My general education courses helped me develop the ability to write and speak English clearly, logically, creatively, and effectively.
-Strongry Woodcratery a Little Disagree a Little Wioderatery Strongry My general education courses helped me learn to read and listen with understanding and comprehension.
+Yes No Was it your first intent to transfer to another institution?
+Yes No List any foreign language(s) you studied at FMU and indic ate the nu mber of sem esters yo u studied.
+Foreign Language Semesters Studied Please evaluate these specific aspects of your educational experiences at FMU: Agree Moderately Agree a Little Neither Agree nor Disagree Disagree a Little Disagree Moderately Disagree Strongly My general education courses helped me develop the ability to write and speak English clearly, logically, creatively, and effectively.
+8 My general education courses helped me learn to read and listen with understanding and comprehension.
 My general education courses helped me to learn to use technology to locate, organize, document, present, and analyze information and ideas.
 My general education courses increased my ability to explain artistic processes and products.
 My general education courses increased my ability to use fundamental mathematical skills and principles in various applications.
 My general education courses helped me to demonstrate an understanding of the natural world and apply scientific principles to reach conclusions.
-My general education courses increased my at recognize the diverse cultural heritages and of which have shaped civilization and how they a individual and collective human behavior. her influences
+My general education courses increased my at recognize the diverse cultural heritages and other which have shaped civilization and how they a her influences individual and collective human behavior.